 Understand your employee resignation notice period

-The first and most important thing to do, before taking the plunge and resigning, is to read through and understand the terms of your contract, and what notice period is required of you upon resignation.
+The first and most important thing to do, before taking the plunge and resigning, is to read through and understand the terms of your contract, and how many weeks notice is required of you upon resignation.
 An employer can only refuse to accept your resignation if you haven’t provided enough notice, so it pays to know exactly what’s required of you.

-Secondly, resignations can be difficult, and nobody wants to leave on bad terms.
+Secondly, resignations can be difficult, and everybody wants to leave on good terms.
 Here are a few tips to consider so that you don’t burn any bridges when you leave:

 1. Be honest with yourself, and with your employer, about the reasons you’ve quit

 Chances are before you resign you will have done a lot of thinking and planning.
 While it is important to be honest, it’s also important to remember that you don’t have to say everything that’s on your mind.
-Focus on the positive aspects rather than the negative.
+Focus on the positive aspects rather than the negative, especially at the exit interview or with human resources.
 That doesn’t mean lying about the reasons that you’ve quit, just keep in mind exactly what you need to say and what you don’t and get the balance right.
-Unintentionally upsetting anybody during the process is not helpful to anyone especially in Sydney’s tight-knit Accounting community.
+Unintentionally upsetting anybody during the process is not helpful to anyone especially in Sydney’s tight-knit Accounting community where you may find future employers.

 2. Be helpful during the transition